Berber Jews

-Berber Jews are the Jewish communities of the Maghreb, in North Africa, who historically spoke Berber languages.
+Berber Jews are the Jewish communities of the Tamazgha, in North Africa, who historically spoke Berber languages.

-Between 1950 and 1970 most immigrated to France, Israel and the United States.
+Between 1950 and 1970 most emigrated to France, Israel and the United States.

 History

 Antiquity

-Jews have settled in Maghreb since at least the third century BC.
+Jews have settled in the Tamazgha since at least the second century.
 According to one theory, which is based on the fourteenth-century writings of Arab philosopher Ibn Khaldun and was influential during the 20th century, Berbers adopted Judaism from these arrived Jews before the Arab conquest of North Africa.
 For example, French historian Eugène Albertini dates the Judaization of certain Berber tribes and their expansion from Tripolitania to the Saharan oases to the end of the 1st century.
 Marcel Simon for his part, sees the first point of contact between the western Berbers and Judaism in the great Jewish Rebellion of 66–70 CE.
 Some historians believe, based on the writings of Ibn Khaldoun and other evidence, that some or all of the ancient Judaized Berber tribes later adopted Christianity and afterwards Islam, and it is not clear if they are a part of the ancestry of contemporary Berber-speaking Jews.
 According to Joseph Chetrit, recent research has shown weaknesses in the evidence supporting Ibn Khaldun's statement, and "seems to support scholars' hypothesis that Jews came to North Africa from ancient Israel after a stay in Egypt and scattered progressively from East to West, from the Middle East to the Atlantic in the Hellenic-Roman Empire".